Tutti

 Photo by Brooke Cagle

-We can't have it all, and it's okay if you struggle with certain aspects of marketing as a photographer.
+We can't have it all, and it's okay if you struggle with certain aspects of marketing as an event photographer.
 Different tactics work for different people, because we all have our own unique talents and skillsets.
 The key is to play to your strengths and if something seems to be working, run with it!

 If you have the resources, then you can also play to the strengths of others to make up for those aspects that you aren't so comfortable with.
 Lots of photographers hire professional marketers to help them build their brand.